vishvAsa/notes/history/paganology/Aryan/indo-iranian/indo-aryan/v1/aklUjkaraH/piNDa-brahmANDa-view.md

 If we do not ridicule it, we are content to leave it as a matter of individual preference or interesting ethnological curiosity.
 Again, we do not realise the irony that, on the one hand, we try to provide more and more material basis for things of the mind, but, on the other hand, prevent a probable material basis from being linked with a thing of the mind.25

-Reading through the lives of Jain monks of recent times, I have been struck by the intellectual achievements many of them registered subsequent to their initiation and after long periods of restrained behaviour, even though they did not come from a highly educated family, did not belong to the Brāhmana varna or evince a particular attachment to pursuit of knowledge in pre-initiation days.
+Reading through the lives of Jain monks of recent times, I have been struck by the intellectual achievements many of them registered subsequent to their initiation and after long periods of restrained behaviour, even though they did not come from a highly educated family, did not belong to the Brāhmana varṇa or evince a particular attachment to pursuit of knowledge in pre-initiation days.
 I admit I cannot prove it to everyone's satisfaction, but I do suspect a correlation between their paṇḍitic perforinance and their acceptance of a mode of living that at least partially resembles the one recommended for a Brahmin paṇḍit.

 Consider also the practical advantages to society, other than the ones coming through growth of knowledge, of the restrictions enjoined upon the paṇḍit.
 The restrictions bring the paṇḍit close to a yogin or a religious figure.26 He is seen by the society as making a sacrifice of the comforts and pleasures that commonly attract men.
 The society, in turn, becomes more inclined to sacrifice some of its resources for him.+++(5)+++ The burden on the government treasury is reduced.
 Pursuit of knowledge does not depend entirely on the personal preferences of some administrator or minister.
 Objectives that seem to have little or no practical or immediate benefit to society can be pursued.
 Search for academic knowledge and search for spiritual knowledge are not artificially kept apart.27 A scholar need not contend with a "publish or perish" mentality or feel inhibited by department labels and walls.+++(5)+++ He can carry out his inquiry as far as his capabilities and resources allow him, without feeling overly constrained by compartmentalization of knowledge.